apache/flink/docs/content.zh/docs/connectors/datastream/kinesis.md

 Retry and backoff parameters can be configured using the `ConsumerConfigConstants.REGISTER_STREAM_*` keys.

 - *[DeregisterStreamConsumer](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_DeregisterStreamConsumer.html)*:
-this is called once per stream during stream consumer deregistration, unless the `NONE` registration strategy is configured.
+this is called once per stream during stream consumer deregistration, unless the `NONE` or `EAGER` registration strategy is configured.
 Retry and backoff parameters can be configured using the `ConsumerConfigConstants.DEREGISTER_STREAM_*` keys.

 ## Kinesis Producer